 I’m the same as jerseyferrari, i plan my outfits the night before.
 When i’m bored, i’ll put new looks together to see if they work and then I’ll make a note of what looks good in a little notebook.

 I think so!
 But like others have said, I try to plan my outfits out ahead of time, before that morning.
-I def. am not a morning person either. lolposted over 3 years ago
+I def. am not a morning person either. lolposted almost 7 years ago

 Aha!
 Something I’ve had to worry about since returning to campus.
 I find that a lot of my summer fashion does not transfer to the school wardrobe so I tone things down with tights under shorts or short skirts, cardigans over exposed tops, and wear flats or low heels when walking.
 I try to accessorize but not toooo much.